Running tests

 Note: Before running tests, be sure to set up your test configuration.

-% bundle exec rspec spec/site/core
+% SITE_CONFIG=config/gem_tlc.yaml AUTO_SITE_CONFIG=config/simulator/tlc.yaml bundle exec rsmp-validator test/site/core

 Filtering Tests

-Running tests again a local Ruby TLC site
+Running tests against a local RSMP site

-Because the validator by default listens on port 13111, use should tell the site to connect on this port.
-You can do this either by editing the configuration, or using the supervisor
+Because the validator by default listens on port 13111, you should tell the site to connect on this port.
+You can do this either by editing the configuration, or using the supervisor command line option, as shown below.

-% cd rmsp
+% cd rsmp

 % bundle exec rsmp site --type tlc --json --config config/tlc.yaml --supervisors localhost:13111